 Locally we have an mill called Barger Molding.
-To save the cost of having molding shipped, I designed a custom profile and had them mill that for me.
+To save the cost of having molding shipped, I designed a custom profile and had them mill it for me.
 It’s roughly 4″ wide x 1 1/4″ thick and will accommodate either a standard stretched canvas or panel.
 This design gives me an area for carving which really enhances a frame.
 This is the basis for most of my frames but I also make one of a kind frames using various hand tools and cutters.
 Look through my portfolio or do a search on this website using picture frames as criteria.
 Frames are either gilded and toned to complement your painting.
 Yet another option for you is to make solid wood frames referred to as Mission or Craftsman style that feature open joinery and pegged construction.
 With my experience in building furniture I’m up for almost any challenge so if you specific projects or ideas do contact me.